juanmvsa/juanmvsa.github.io/publications.md

 ## 2021

 [Bert-based Approach for Sentiment Analysis of Spanish Reviews from TripAdvisor](http://ceur-ws.org/Vol-2943/restmex_paper6.pdf).
-Antonis Maronikolakis, Philipp Dufter and Hinrich Schütze.
-2021.
-In Findings of the 2021 Conference on Empirical Methods in Natural Language Processing.

 Juan Vásquez, Helena Gómez-Adorno, Gemma Bel-Enguix.
 2021.
 In Proceedings of the Iberian Languages Evaluation Forum (IberLEF 2021) co-located with the Conference of the Spanish Society for Natural Language Processing (SEPLN 2021).